kjain1810/DSA-Spring-22/lab_exam_template/README.md

 3. deque.c : Implementation of a double ended queue ADT
 4. linked-list.c : Implementation of a linked list ADT
 5. hash-table.c : Implementation of a hash table ADT without the hashing function
+6. mergesort.c : Implementation of a mergesort with generic element type of array, and custom comparator function in C.
+7. mergesort.cpp : Implementation of a mergesort with generic element type of array, and custom comparator function in CPP.

 ### Copy lines
 Usage: